chansee97/nova-admin-docs/src/guide/service.md

 ## Use Proxy

-In some cases, it may not be possible to access the backend address directly.
-In such cases, you can use a proxy to access the backend.
-In this project, you can easily switch to a proxy environment.
+In some cases, you may need to use multiple backend service addresses.
+For example, interfaces a, b, and c request backend address A, while interfaces d, e, and f request backend address B. In this case, you can configure it like this:

 ::: code-group